ethangclark/r2v/README.md

 # `mx2`

+## React + Mobx without React or Mobx

-mx2 is a state-management solution for TypeScript + React.
-It is a replacement for ~90% of component props, hooks, and context.
+mx2 is a React state-management solution.
+It replaces ~90% of component props, hooks, and context.

 Instead of wrapping state in hooks and passing it around via props or context, `mx2` lets you define standalone `observable` state objects, which can be referenced from any React function wrapped in `observer`.
 Whenever any `observable` field or subfield updates, only those `observer` components that read from that particular field or subfield update.